jtsang4/claude-to-chatgpt/README.md

 And returns JSON with choices and completions.

-The OpenAI Chat API has a simpler `/v1/chat/completions` endpoint which takes:
+The OpenAI Chat API has a similar `/v1/chat/completions` endpoint which takes:

 ```json
 {